 tab change work

-We have a leftover filtering work in timeline(the profile filtering).React will continue to render and commit updates like this
+We have a leftover filtering render work in timeline(the profile filtering).React will continue to render and commit updates like this

 Queue